packit/packit.dev/content/docs/CLI/_index.md

 ## Installation

-There are various way how to install [packit CLI](https://github.com/packit/packit).
+There are various ways how to install [packit CLI](https://github.com/packit/packit).
 Pick what suits you the best:

 ### Fedora Linux